-Interest expense consists of interest incurred under our current outstanding loan with Oxford Finance LLC, or Oxford, and Silicon Valley Bank, or SVB.

-During the years ended December 31, 2018 and 2017, interest expense was related primarily to our loan with Oxford and SVB.
+Interest expense consists of interest incurred under our former loan with Oxford Finance LLC ("Oxford"), and Silicon Valley Bank ("SVB").
+During the year ended December 31, 2019, there was no debt outstanding and no interest expense recorded.
+During the year ended December 31, 2018, interest expense was related primarily to our loan with Oxford and SVB.